All Episodes

 Speaker 4 (36:37):

-people who hung out at the Latin Quarters.
-Ninety percent
+Yeah, because they were already people who hung out at

-of the artist that broke in Latin Quarters was always
+the Latin Quarters.
+Ninety percent of the artist that broke

-in the crowd.
-Kid and play was in the crowd
+in Latin Quarters was always in the crowd.
+Kid and

-at Latin Quarters.
-Their name was the Fresh Force Kid,
+play was in the crowd at Latin Quarters.
+Their name

-Cool Out and Playboy, and they had a song called
+was the Fresh Force Kid Cool Out and Playboy, and

-I was gonna say, please don't say I'm.
+Deis see I was gonna say, please don't say I'm.

-Speaker 4 (37:04):
+Speaker 5 (37:04):

-The They sampled rocked me and then a song off
+The They sampled Rocked Me and then a song off

 of rock Me a'madas and they had another song called

-She's a Skeezer that.
+She's a Skeezer.

 Speaker 3 (37:13):

-Song which is what I did this.
+That song which is what I did this.

 Speaker 1 (37:19):